Appealing Medicare IRMAA Surcharge

 Lastly, you will be required to provide proof of your life changing event.
 This may be a marriage certificate, a death certificate, separation from work letter, or severance offer letter for example.

+Because a stoppage of work is a qualifying event, you are eligible to appeal this.
 If your appeal is successful, Medicare will reduce your future Part B and D premiums, and retroactively pay back previous Medicare surcharges you paid in the year.

 Are you impacted by Medicare IRMAA surcharge?
 While appealing can fix this year’s impact, if you are impacted once it may be likely you are impacted again.